CamStan/test-docs/unifycr-docs/docs/testing.rst

     subsequent tests to skip.
 Remove these if it is no longer desired for those tests to be skipped.
 ERROR
-    A test or tests suite exited with a non-zero status.
+    A test or test suite exited with a non-zero status.

     When a test fails, the containing test suite will exit with a non-zero status, causing an ERROR.
 Fixing any test failures should resolve the